 Note: Normally only eight foils are included in a video line-up.
 For experimental purposes, one of the nine foils is randomly selected to replace the culprit for the culprit-absent video line-up.

-Have the culprit agree that the selected foils are of a suitable likeness, as a suspect.
+Have the culprit agree that the selected foils are suitable (e.g., they possess a reasonably similar appearance to the culprit), as a suspect would have this opportunity in a real police investigation.

-Note: Alternatively, their legal representative in a police investigation could have opportunity to do.
+Note: Alternatively, their legal representative could have this opportunity.

 Have the police officer assemble the video line-up and copy it onto a CD to allow random playback later.